 Turing is made a fellow at King’s College

-After studying mathematics at Cambridge, he was made a fellow at King's College at the age of just 22.
+After studying mathematics at Cambridge, Alan Turing is made a fellow at King's College at the age of just 22.

 1942 Intelligence Exchange

-Turing went to the U.S. as part of an intelligence exchange — he shared what he knew about Enigma and, in return, inspected the speech encryption system enabling conversations between Churchill and Roosevelt.
+Turing goes to the U.S. as part of an intelligence exchange — he shares what he knows about Enigma and, in return, inspects the speech encryption system enabling conversations between Churchill and Roosevelt.

 The Alan Turing Law

-British prime minister Gordan Brown publicly apologized and, in 2013, Turing was given a posthumous pardon by the Queen.
-The Alan Turing Law was passed to pardon men convicted under historical legislation that outlawed homosexual acts.
+British prime minister Gordan Brown publicly apologizes and, in 2013, Turing is given a posthumous pardon by the Queen.
+The Alan Turing Law is passed to pardon men convicted under historical legislation that outlawed homosexual acts.